Top 5 Foods that Cause Sleeping Issues

 - Too loud of an environment simply (We use these two earplugs to help our sleep: Macks ear plugs and the XXX moldable silicone (Michaels favorite))

 However, another thing that could be contributing to your sleeping problems is the food and drinks you are consuming.
 What we put in our bodies can play a large role.
 While some things are perfectly fine and could even be good for sleep, others are the complete opposite.

 Your diet could be a contributing factor as to why you are struggling to fall asleep, stay asleep or simply cannot seem to feel well-rested.
-In an effort to help you out, this article is going to go over five foods and/or ingredients that you should look to avoid if you want to ensure you sleep your best.
+Sign up for our FREE Elimination Diet Video Series to systematically identify foods that could be effecting your overall health.
+For the immediate purpose of helping you sleep, this article is going to go over five foods and/or ingredients that you should look to avoid if you want to ensure you sleep your best.